 After you have received the bread and wine, you may return to your pew for prayer and reflection, to join in singing the communion songs, or take advantage of our prayer ministry.
 Prayer ministers will be standing by the prayer desk, located at the right side of the church by the windows, to listen to your concerns and pray personally with you.

 - All kids and youth are welcome in all of our worship services.

 - We have a parlor that serves as a peaceful spot to rock or nurse a crying infant, yet still hear the worship and sermon (9:00 am and 10:30 am on Sundays).

 - Nursery care is available during the 9:00 am and 10:30 am services on Sunday.

 - Kids Connect, our children's programming from birth through 5th grade, is offered during the 9:00 am service on Sunday.

-- StM Youth offers Jr. High and High School Sunday Morning Programming during the 9:00 am service.
+- StM Youth offers Jr. High Sunday Morning Programming during the 9:00 am service.

-Prayer ministers are available to pray with you during Communion at the 9:00 and 10:30 am services on Sundays; there is a prayer station located at the back of the church.
+Prayer ministers are available to pray with you during Communion at the 9:00 and 10:30 am services on Sundays at the prayer station located near the back of the church (by the windows).
 Individual healing prayer and laying-on-of-hands are also offered at our Wednesday morning Eucharist.